-New EV owners can avoid any hassles with their charger installation by relying on experts, such as Qmerit’s network of qualified electrical service contractors across the U.S. and Canada who specialize in EV charger installations.
-You do not need to search for a dependable, qualified EV charger installer to help you; partnering with Qmerit makes it easy.
+New EV owners can avoid any hassles with their charging installation by relying on experts, such as Qmerit’s network of qualified electrical service contractors across the U.S. and Canada who specialize in EV charging installations.
+You do not need to search for a dependable, qualified EV charging installer to help you; partnering with Qmerit makes it easy.
 We deliver trusted installation solutions to stakeholders across the EV ecosystem, including homeowners, automakers, EV charger manufacturers and fleet managers.

 Qmerit products, services, and Certified Installer Network stand behind EV drivers to ensure the most satisfying EV ownership experience possible.
 Contact Qmerit today to find out how we can simplify your EV transition.